-The result is multiplied by 100 and this gives the reading for that period.
+The result is multiplied by 100, giving the reading for that period.

-Low readings, below 20 shows that price is near its low for that period.
+Low readings, below 20, show that the price is near its low for that period.

-High readings, above 80 shows that price is near its high for that period.
+High readings, above 80, show that the price is near its high for that period.

 Stochastic Oscillator Buy and Sell Signals

-As I said earlier, the indicator has a range of 1 to 100.
+As I said earlier, the indicator ranges from 1 to 100.
 Potential trend shifts can be identified depending on the readings of the oscillator.

 Stochastic Sell Signal

-When readings are above 80 it is in the overbought range.
-This means higher prices have been achieved for quite a while and a reversal might be on the way.
+When readings are above 80, it is in the overbought range.
+This means higher prices have been achieved for quite a while, and a reversal might be coming.

 To illustrate this, the AUDUSD currency pair was backtested:

-Here, the indicator’s reading is above 80 which shows that price is nearing its high for that period.
+Here, the indicator’s reading is above 80, which shows that the price is nearing its high for that period.